Amrit-S/analysis-tool-website/README.md

 As of note, all machine learning is implemented on the server, and can be accessed by the website using the server API.

-### CNN Model
+#### CNN Model

-The Convulutional Neural Network, or CNN model, itself is a hyper-tuned VGG16 model that was trained on a batch of around 400 endothetlial cell images for binary classification purposes.
+The Convulutional Neural Network, or CNN model, is a hyper-tuned VGG16 model that was trained on a batch of around 400 endothetlial cell images for binary classification purposes.
 It takes in an image, runs it through its trained layers, and outputs two numbers - likelihood of normal (0), and likelihood of rejection (1).
 Both values are between 0 and 1, with 1 indicating the greatest likelihood by the model